James Bond 007: Nightfire: Development and release

 The game had been in development as early as September 2000, and was announced as James Bond 007 in May 2001.
 By February 2002, the game's working title was James Bond in...
 Phoenix Rising.
 The game's final title was unveiled three months later.
 In July 2002, James Bond actor Pierce Brosnan had his head scanned with a laser digitizer to create the player character, who is voiced by Maxwell Caulfield.
+Michael Ensign voices the game's villain, Raphael Drake, while Jeanne Mori replaces Sydney Rainin-Smith as the voice of Zoe Nightshade, a character returning from Agent Under Fire.
+Kimberley Davies voices Alura McCall, a new character for the game.

-Eurocom developed the home console versions, while Gearbox Software handled the Windows version.
-Gearbox utilized the GoldSrc game engine by Id Software and Valve Corporation, though it was heavily modified for Nightfire.
+Eurocom developed the home console versions, while Gearbox Software handled the Microsoft Windows version.
+Gearbox utilized the GoldSrc game engine by Valve Corporation, though it was heavily modified for Nightfire.
 Driving levels were developed by Savage Entertainment and a team at Electronic Arts.
 These levels were excluded from the Windows version so Gearbox could focus on the first-person and multiplayer modes.
-Nightfire marked the first time a James Bond video game featured an original song: "Nearly Civilized" performed by Esthero.
+Nightfire marked the first time a James Bond video game featured an original song: "Nearly Civilized" performed by Canadian singer-songwriter Esthero.
 Its original score was composed by Steve Duckworth, Ed Lima and Jeff Tymoschuk.

-In North America, Nightfire was released for home consoles around 18 November 2002, coinciding with the theatrical release of the Bond film Die Another Day.
+In North America, Nightfire was released for home consoles around 19 November 2002, coinciding with the theatrical release of the Bond film Die Another Day.
 The Windows version was released a week later.
 In January 2003, Electronic Arts announced that a Game Boy Advance version of the game was in development by JV Games.
-A Macintosh version, by Aspyr Media, was released in June 2004.
+A Mac version, by Aspyr, was released in June 2004.

 Reception

-Home console versions of James Bond 007: Nightfire received "generally favorable" reviews, while the Game Boy Advance and PC versions received "mixed or average" reviews, according to review aggregator Metacritic.
+The Xbox, GameCube, and PlayStation 2 versions of James Bond 007: Nightfire received "generally favorable" reviews, while the Game Boy Advance and PC versions received "mixed or average" reviews, according to review aggregator Metacritic.
 It was a runner-up for GameSpot's annual "Best Shooter on GameCube" award, which went to TimeSplitters 2.
 In 2008, PC Games Hardware included Alura McCall, Makiko Hayashi, Dominique Paradis and Zoe Nightshade among the 112 most important female characters in games.
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Nightfire for "Console First-Person Action Game of the Year".

 By September 2003, the game had sold five million copies across all platforms, with the Xbox version achieving Platinum Hits status for selling at least two million copies.
 In the United States, the computer version sold 230,000 copies and earned $5.3 million by August 2006, after its release in November 2002.
 It was the country's 93rd best-selling computer game during this period.
 The PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.